dawn360/Traffic-Sign-Classifier/README.md

 [new]: ./output_images/new_images.jpg "New Images"
 [softmax]: ./output_images/softmax_prob.jpg "Softmax Probabiliy"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the numpy library to calculate summary statistics of the traffic signs data set: